bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `ECDB` rec ndim val...

-Defaults: last_read 1 first...
+Defaults: rrec 1 first...

 Description:
-`ECDB` takes a series of values (val...) corresponding to each block dimension of a blocked record and converts the position they refer to into a linear block index.
-The conversion uses information about the block layout of a record rec which defaults to the last record that was read.
+`ECDB` encodes a series of values (val...) corresponding to positions in each block dimension of a [blocked record](syntax#blocked_records) into a linear block index.
+The conversion uses information about the block layout of a record to perofrm the conversion.
+If no [record number](syntax#records) is specified RNMR will prompt for it with the current read record pointer (as displayed and set by `PTRA`) as a default.
 For example when used on a dataset from an unprocessed multi dimensional experiment stored as a blocked record, `ECDB` will convert a set of indirect dimension time values into a linear block index.

-The value of ndim must not exceed the number of block dimensions.
-For a 2D dataset this would be 1 for a 3D it would be 2 etc. ndim specifies how many dimensions are accounted for before the linear index.
+The second parameter, ndim, specifies how many dimensions are accounted for before the linear index.
 For example in a 3D data set ndim set to 1 will indicate that only the direct dimension is already accounted for and the linear index is over the last two dimensions.
-This will use two input values corresponding to the positions in the other two dimensions.
+The arguments will be two values corresponding to the positions in the other two dimensions.
 A value of 2 on the other hand would consider the linear index to only be over the final dimension and only one value will be used.
+If ndim is omitted RNMR will prompt for it with 1 as a default.
+The value of ndim must be greater than 0 and less than the number of dimensions in the blocked record.

-If fewer values are provided than are needed for the conversion RNMR will prompt for the remaining values with the first point in the value corresponding to the first point in the relevant dimension as the default.
+If fewer values are provided than are needed for the conversion RNMR will prompt for the remaining values with the value corresponding to the first point in the relevant dimension as the default.
 The values will be rounded to the nearest point in the block grid for conversion.
 Values that are outside of the range of dataset will round to the point on the edge of the dataset.
 ## ECDBP
 Convert vector indices to linear block index